withastro/docs/src/pages/en/guides/deploy/netlify.md

 - a [`.nvmrc`](https://github.com/nvm-sh/nvm#nvmrc) file in your base directory.
 - a `NODE_VERSION` environment variable in your site's settings using the Netlify project dashboard.

+## Using Netlify Functions

+No special configuration is required to use Netlify Functions with Astro.
+Add a `netlify/functions` directory to your project root and follow [the Netlify Functions documentation](https://docs.netlify.com/functions/overview/) to get started!

 <!--
 #### OLD NETLIFY CONTENT FOR REFERENCE